 Want to engage your church community with God’s work of justice?
-Jasmine Wrangles shares the practical work of TEAR’s Community Engagement Team as they equip Christians around Australia to lead meaningful collective action and do justice together.
+Jasmine Wrangles shares the practical work of Tearfund’s Community Engagement Team as they equip Christians around Australia to lead meaningful collective action and do justice together.

 I first arrived at my church just over three years ago now.
 I was new to Sydney and looking for somewhere to call home.
 A friend invited me along, and before I knew it I was part of the community.

 I love my church.
 They’re not perfect by any means – yet they’re my community.
 I’m sure many of us love our church communities, while also recognising they’re often messy, imperfect, frustrating, and sometimes even deeply disappointing.

 So what keeps us engaged in our local churches?
 Especially in contexts where seeking justice and serving the poor is misunderstood, not a focus, or (dare I say) left out?

 I’ve come to realise we can’t do justice alone.
 We do justice best together.
 With that in mind, here are four simple steps you can take to engage your church community, and begin driving the conversation on faith & justice!